maldoinc/wireup/docs/pages/services.md

 ## Factory Services

 For complex initialization, use factories.
 These are regular functions decorated with `@service` that construct and return service instances.
-The function must include a return type annotation denote what type of service it creates.
+The function must have a return type.
+Wireup uses this to figure out what kind of service the factory creates.

 ```python
 @service